Client of UBS and Swiss Cantonal Bank Indicted for Conspiracy to Defraud the IRS

 This case is being prosecuted by Trial Attorneys Mark F. Daly and Michelle M. Petersen and Senior Litigation Counsel Kevin Downing of the Justice Department’s Tax Division, and Assistant U.S. Attorney Bertha Mitrani of the U.S. Attorney’s Office for the Southern District of Florida and was investigated with the assistance of the IRS.

-An indictment is only an accusation and a defendant is presumed innocent until and unless proven guilty.
+An indictment is only an allegation of criminal conduct and is not evidence of guilt.
+A person is presumed innocent until and unless proven guilty beyond a reasonable doubt in a court of law.